 - Why.
-To put together and demonstrate all the skills and understanding you've acquired. - What.
-You'll present and critically analyze an argument from the readings.
+Final paper to pull together and demonstrate the skills and understanding you've acquired.
+Mini papers to practice the skills you'll need to complete the final paper and to demonstrate understanding of the material. - What.
+In the final paper, you'll present and critically analyze an argument from the readings.
 You'll reconstruct it, explain it, and raise one objection to one premise.
-You'll consider a reply and then provide a verdict, i.e., you'll explain what the upshot is and what we should think, in the end.
-I'll provide further instructions as well as a sample essay closer to the due dates.
+You'll consider a reply and then provide a verdict; i.e., you'll explain what the upshot is and what we should think, in the end.
+I'll provide further instructions as well as a sample essay closer to the due date.
 But by that point, you'll have done assignments which tackle the tasks necessary for critically analyzing an argument.

-- When/how.
-Submit papers to Moodle as PDFs. - Feedback.
-I will return the first paper within two weeks.
-Feedback and grade will be on rubric. - Credit.
-Papers are evaluated along three dimensions: clarity, accuracy, and critical thought.
-See rubric for more details.
+Specifically, in AP, you'll have presented an argument and raised an objection.
+In DP, you'll raise an objection to an argument I'll provide, and respond to that objection. - When/how.
+Submit papers to Moodle as a PDFs. - Feedback.
+Feedback on AP and DP will be provided within two weeks using a relevant rubric; comments only provided for final papers upon request. - Credit.
+Papers are evaluated along two or more of these three dimensions (whichever are relevant): clarity, accuracy, and critical thought.